aeberspaecher/transparent_pyfftw/README.rst

 anfft used to be the simplest posssible wrapper possible.
 It automatically took care of FFTW's 'wisdom' (recipes on how to compute specific transforms the fastest) and used threads if possible.
-From a user point of view, it hid all FFTW details a simple minded user does not want to take care of.
+From a user's point of view, it hid all FFTW details a simple minded user does not want to take care of.
 As the only downside it didn't expose the full range of possible routines, e.g. a dedicated fft2() was missing.

 pyfftw is the more complete wrapper.
 These days, it even offers NumPy or SciPy style interfaces to FFTW.
 However, it also exposes FFTW details such as wisdom, threads and buffers.
-This wrapper of the a wrapper tries to hide these details much in the spirit of anfft.
+This wrapper of a wrapper tries to hide these details much in the spirit of anfft.

 Configuring and installing
 --------------------------